JamesWoolfenden/terraform-for-data/docs/lesson1.md

 What does that mean?

+Its easier to show you the difference between using the Traditional approach using the CLI and Terraform.

-Creating an AWS EC2 instance via the CLI
+First up is creating an AWS EC2 instance via the CLI.

 ```cli
 $ aws ec2 run-instances --image-id ami-7ad7c21e --count 1 --instance-type t2.micro --key-name basic --region eu-west-2 --subnet-id subnet-05f8f3c120238ca8d